mizdebsk/mbici-workflow/README.md

 * `nosync` - for making `mock` run faster
 * `createrepo_c` - for creating YUM repositories out of built RPM packages

+Optional dependencies:

+* `kubectl` - for executing tasks on Kubernetes cluster
+* `tmt` - for executing tests plans on built packages
+* `podman` - for running tests in containers

 Quick Start